 The following maps cover different portions of the Holy Cross Wilderness.
 They can be purchased at district offices or outdoor recreation shops

 (NOTE: Seasons vary depending on snow depth and weather.
 Many trails travel through high elevations and are not clear of snow until Mid-Summer.
-Weather patterns change quickly.
+WEATHER: Weather patterns change quickly.
 Warm sunny days can turn into powerful electrical storms.
-Be prepared for snow even in August)
+Be prepared for snow even in August!)